How does Stress affect the Immune SystemJul 12, 2022

 Talia: I actually sat here and imagined you in a whole like session.
-Okay, I want to talk about the liver.
+Okay, I want to talk about the liver and the best herbs for the liver and also the best tea for liver repair.
 You talk about the liver a lot, you talk about it in your Free Holistic Medicine Courses Online and I want to hear from you about the importance of detoxifying the liver and also why would you say specifically for people with MS that would be important?

 Dr. Ameet: So I'm going to go into a bit detail how the gut, the liver, everything is connected.
 If you get lost, there's free videos on my website as well - how to heal the gut, the liver, the emotions - so don't stress, don't stress.
 No pun intended, but don't stress.